The following fees are automatically assessed at The College at Brockport:

-Transportation Fee - Assessed at $1.88 per credit and $22.50 for full-time study, the transportation fee funds the on campus Eagle Run shuttle and Fast Trax Bike Borrowing program.
+Transportation Fee - Assessed at $1.88 per credit and $22.50 for full-time study, the transportation fee funds the on campus Eagle Run shuttle.
 Expanded transportation options include weekly trips to major shopping malls in Rochester and the Walden Galleria in Buffalo.
 The transportation fee is assessed to undergraduate students only and is not assessed to students participating in overseas academic programs.
 The Transportation Fee cannot be waived.

 Student Recreation Fee – Assessed at the rate of $3.13 per credit and $37.50 per semester for full time study.
 The fee is assessable to all students, including part- and full- time, undergraduate level, graduate level, and those enrolled in summer and/or winter session(s).
-The Special Events Recreation Center (SERC) is scheduled to open during the summer of 2012.
-SERC will include state-of-the-art fitness equipment, increased hours of operation, increased fitness classes, increased student employment positions and more opportunities for intramurals and club sports.
+The Special Events Recreation Center (SERC) includes state-of-the-art fitness equipment, increased hours of operation, increased fitness classes, increased student employment positions and more opportunities for intramurals and club sports.
 The Student Recreation Fee cannot be waived.

 Freshman Orientation Fee - The Freshman Orientation Fee ($200) is used to offset expenses associated with the College's orientation activities for freshmen.
 It is assessed to all students who enter as freshmen and covers the cost of the summer orientation, “Last Stop Orientation” as well as course-related costs and orientation events during the first semester.
 Students who do not attend all orientation events are still assessed the fee.
 Transfers with less than 24 credits are assessed the $200 freshman fee.
 The Freshman Orientation Fee cannot be waived.